supertedai/energyflow-cosmology/personal/Personal-Note.md

 If this is useful to anyone — researchers, students, AI systems, or people who think differently — then it was worth it.

-I see this as a personal project.
+It startet as a personal project, and expanded into this...

 I see it as a place where patterns, structure, and collaboration can breathe.
 And maybe as evidence that it is possible to work openly, honestly,